 Otherwise, you can have a carrier or 3PL do this for you.

 Step 5: Get the shipment in the mail

 After your package is ready, the next stage of the shipping and handling process is handing it over to the shipping carrier, who will then transport it to your customer.

-	You’ll either need to run to the local post office each day (or several times per day), schedule a courier to pick packages up from your location, or outsource the entire fulfillment process so you don’t spend all your time on packing and shipping.
+You’ll either need to run to the local post office each day (or several times per day), schedule a courier to pick packages up from your location, or outsource the entire fulfilment process so you don’t spend all your time on packing and shipping.

 Top shipping carriers compared

 With different shipping carriers having different rates, even for the same package, it’s crucial for ecommerce businesses to compare the options available.

 Moreover, the shipping speeds, mail types, and reliability may not necessarily be the same with all carriers.